COSIM SAYID

 Joint work with Yuval Abrams (Michigan State, Law) is also under way, including a defense of the claim that to prove some legal claim, it must, in a sense to be glossed qua explanatoriness, be the best explanation for the evidence; and an argument that the somewhat controversial doctrine of market-share liability is justified on the moral, and tort law, principle of corrective justice.

 Cosim wrote a piece about knowledge-norms and the mere likelihood evidentiary standard that's applicable in most common-law civil matters; it's now published.
 It's part of Cosim's interest in issues at the intersection of language and norms.
-Cosim is writing up an account of lying that takes seriously the semantics of ascribing lying.
+Cosim is writing up an account of lying that takes seriously the semantics of ascribing lying, and which uncovers a species of lying that has not received as much attention in its moral dimensions.

-In Cosim's philosophical salad days, he taught in the Rutgers-Merck Summer Bioethics Institute at Rutgers-Newark (directed by Jeff Buechner) for college-bound urban youth in northern New Jersey.
+Cosim taught in the Rutgers-Merck Summer Bioethics Institute at Rutgers-Newark (directed by Jeff Buechner) for college-bound urban youth in northern New Jersey; he is interested in questions in bioethics as well as other areas in applied moral philosophy.

 (Cosim usually doesn't refer to himself in the third-person, but this helps search engine robots.)